top of page

 Kizuna2020-36 (1).jpg

-With more than 17 years of Japanese language study, Cameron McKinney (Artistic Director of Kizuna Dance) created Kizuna Dance with the mission of using contemporary floorwork to create works that celebrate Japanese culture.
-He was recently selected as a 2019-20 U.S.-Japan Friendship Commission Creative Artist Fellow to collaborate with renowned Japanese choreographer Toru Shimazaki and present work in showcases in Japan.
-He has been a Choreography Fellow at The School at Jacob’s Pillow, an Alvin Ailey Foundation New Directions Choreography Lab Fellow, a Hearst Choreographer-in-Resdience at Princeton University, and an Asian Cultural Council Individual Grantee.
-His work has been supported through grants from the New York City Artists Corps, the Rader Young Artists Foundation, DanceNYC, and Brooklyn Arts Council.
-He recently collaborated with filmmaker Cayla Mae Simpson to create TOKIMEKI BLUE, a month-long dance film installation which recently premiered in the Fosdick-Nelson Gallery in Alfred, NY in September 2021.
+He was selected as a 2019-20 U.S.-Japan Friendship Commission Creative Artist Fellow to collaborate with renowned Japanese choreographer Toru Shimazaki and present work in showcases in Japan.
+He has been a Choreography Fellow at The School at Jacob’s Pillow, an Alvin Ailey Foundation New Directions Choreography Lab Fellow, a Hearst Choreographer-in-Residence at Princeton University, and an Asian Cultural Council Individual Grantee.

-He is currently building Nagare Technique, a training module that blends streetdance styles and contemporary floorwork.
 In 2021, he launched the inaugural Open Intensive, a week of day-long intensives made entirely free for all participants, featuring high-quality dance education provided by the company artists of Kizuna Dance.
+Each year, the intensive provides around 100 students with completely free dancing training in New York City.

 bottom of page